-STOP Spillover is launching in countries at high risk for emergence and re-emergence of known zoonotic viruses with pandemic potential.
-We will work directly at suspected spillover points - or interfaces - places where zoonotic viruses are likely to make the jump from animals to humans.
+STOP Spillover has launched in countries at high risk for emergence and re-emergence of known zoonotic viruses with pandemic potential.
+We are working directly at suspected spillover points - or interfaces - places where zoonotic viruses are likely to make the jump from animals to humans.

-This five-year project will strengthen capacity in priority countries to reduce the risk of viral spillover from animals to humans, and is currently working in six countries: Bangladesh, Cambodia, Liberia, Sierra Leone, Uganda, and Viet Nam.
+This five-year project is strengthening capacity in priority countries to reduce the risk of viral spillover from animals to humans, and is currently working in seven countries: Bangladesh, Cambodia, Cote d'Ivoire, Liberia, Sierra Leone, Uganda, and Viet Nam.